MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-onpremises-connector.md

 ### 1. Display name

 A Display name is used to identify each reference in Copilot, helping users easily recognize the associated file or item.
 Display name also signifies trusted content.
-Display name is also used as a [content source filter](/MicrosoftSearch/custom-filters#content-source-filters).
+Display name is also used as a [content source filter](./custom-filters.md#content-source-filters).
 A default value is present for this field, but you can customize it to a name that users in your organization recognize.

-### 2. Confluence On-premises URL
+### 2. Confluence on-premises URL

 To connect to your Confluence On-premises data, you need your organization's Confluence instance URL.
 Your organization's Confluence instance URL typically looks like 'https://contoso.atlassian.net'.

 ### 3. Graph connector agent (GCA)

 To index your Confluence server or data center content, you must install and register the connector agent.
-See [Install the Microsoft Graph connector agent](https://learn.microsoft.com/en-us/microsoftsearch/graph-connector-agent) for details.
+See [Install the Microsoft Graph connector agent](./graph-connector-agent.md) for details.
 You must be the administrator for your organization's Microsoft 365 tenant and the administrator for your organization's Confluence site.

 >[!NOTE]
 > GCA can be installed on a different Windows machine and need not be on the same machine as that of the On-premises server.
 The machine can help generate App ID and secret which can be used for the setup.
 You must ensure that the GCA machine is on during the crawling.
-> You may find answers to common GCA realted questions in [FAQ section](https://learn.microsoft.com/en-us/microsoftsearch/frequently-asked-questions)
+> You may find answers to common GCA realted questions in [FAQ section](./frequently-asked-questions.md) .

-### 4. Install the Confluence On-prem Plugin -
+### 4. Install the Confluence on-premises plugin

 Verify that the Microsoft Graph Connectors Confluence On-prem Plugin is installed.
 You do not need to install the plugin for each confluence connector; if it's already installed in your Confluence instance, you can skip this step for subsequent Confluence on-prem connections.